dronedude21/LineageR/README.md

 # LineageR
-experimental lineageos builds for android 12 iPhones not supported
+Experimental lineageos builds for android 12 iPhones not supported